fizzle77/JAFDTC/doc/README.md

 There are multiple controls in the settings,

-* The *Wing Name* and *Callsign* text fields allow you to specify your wing and callsign.
+- The **Wing Name** and **Callsign** text fields allow you to specify your wing and callsign.
   This information appears in the lower right corner of the [configuration list page](#configuration-list-page).
   Some airframes also use this inforamtion for configuration.
-* The *JAFDTC Window Remains on Top* check box selects whether JAFDTC will always remain on top of the window stack, even while DCS has focus.
+- The **JAFDTC Window Remains on Top** check box selects whether JAFDTC will always remain on top of the window stack, even while DCS has focus.
 This allows you to keep the DCS UI visible in non-VR operation.
+- The **Check for New Versions at Launch** check box determines whether JAFDTC will check if a new version is available each time it is launched.
-* The *Install DCS Lua Support* button installs
+- The **Install DCS Lua Support** button installs
   [DCS Lua support](#support-scripts)
   if the support is not currently installed (the button is disabled if support is in place).
-* The *Uninstall DCS Lua Support* button will uninstall [DCS Lua support](#support-scripts) if the support is currently installed (the button is disabled if support is not in place).
+- The **Uninstall DCS Lua Support** button will uninstall [DCS Lua support](#support-scripts) if the support is currently installed (the button is disabled if support is not in place).